tera-toolbox-mods/true-everful-nostrum/README.md

-### NOTICE REGARDING ENMASSE ENTERTAINMENT (NA) TERA
-This software in this repository does not work in combination with the NA version of TERA hosted by EME (neither PC, nor PS4/XB1 servers).
-It contains no intellectual property belonging to them.

 Fork of Pinkie Pie's TEN module.
 Ensures that your Elite/Tera Club Everful Nostrum is up 100% of the time.

 Changes: